Best Homemade Teriyaki Sauce

 How to Use Teriyaki Sauce

-- Teriyaki - To use the sauce, pan-fry your favorite protein (chicken, beef, pork, salmon, tofu, etc.) until it is almost fully cooked.
-Wipe out any oil from the pan as this can cloud the sauce.
-Then, add a few tablespoons of teriyaki sauce for each serving of protein and boil the sauce, repeatedly flipping your protein over to glaze it as the sauce thickens.
+- Teriyaki - To use this easy teriyaki sauce, pan-fry your favorite protein (chicken thighs, chicken breast, beef, pork, salmon, tofu, etc.) until it is almost fully cooked.
+Wipe out any oil from the pan.
+Then, add a few tablespoons of homemade teriyaki sauce for each serving of protein and boil it, repeatedly flipping your protein over to glaze it as it thickens.

-- Stir-fry - Teriyaki sauce can be used as a seasoning for stir-fries.
-Just make the stir-fry as you normally would, and drizzle the sauce in at the end to season it.
+- Stir-fry - This easy Teriyaki Sauce recipe can be used as a seasoning for stir-fries.
+Just stir-fry as you normally would, and drizzle the teriyaki in at the end.

-- Condiment - If you want to use this Teriyaki Sauce as a condiment, such as for sushi or as a steak sauce, you can pre-thicken it by pouring it into a pot and boiling it until it becomes thick and syrupy.
-Let it cool and then it can stored in an airtight container such as a squeeze bottle or mason jar.
+- Condiment - If you want to use this as a dipping sauce, such as for sushi or steak, you can pre-thick it by pouring it into a pot over high heat and boiling it until it becomes thick and syrupy.
+Let it cool, and then it can stored in an airtight container such as a squeeze bottle or mason jar.

 Other Teriyaki Recipes